okeeffed/cheat-sheets/Kubernetes/Kubernetes-Udacity.md

 `serverless` also comes from this idea of running a container from start to finish and shutting down again.

 One of the problems that people come into is keeping older practises or organisations.

+Because you also know a bunch of automation is required, logging etc becomes super important.